cheshire-cat-ai/docs/mkdocs/production/administrators/env-variables.md

 Default value: `[empty]`

 This is used to set the Qdrant Api Key in the client connection statement.
 It should be configured if an Api Key is set up on the Qdrant Server, or if you are using the cloud version.

+### CCAT_SAVE_MEMORY_SNAPSHOTS
+Default value: `false`

+Set to `ftrue` to turn on Vector Database snapshots, so when you change embedder an automatic backup will be saved on disk.
+Please note:

+ - Snapshots are painfully slow.
+ - We have not implemented a routine to reimport the snapshot.

+## Others

+### CCAT_METADATA_FILE
+Default value: `cat/data/metadata.json`

+The name of the file that contains all the Cat settings.